Pai gow

-The name "pai gow" is sometimes used to refer to a card game called pai gow poker (or “double-hand poker”), which is loosely based on pai gow.
+The name pai gow is sometimes used to refer to a card game called pai gow poker (or "double-hand poker"), which is loosely based on pai gow.
+The act of playing pai gow is also colloquially known as "eating dog meat".

 History

+Although some claim that Pai Gow is the first documented form of dominoes, originating in China before or during the Song dynasty, which can only apply to gu pai 骨牌, that is, Chinese dominoes, the game of pai gow (Mandarin paijiu) is not recorded until the late 19th century.
+Its earliest description is to be found in a collection of Cantonese games published in Hong Kong in 1886.

-Pai Gow is the first documented form of dominoes, originating in China before or during the Song Dynasty.
-It is also the ancestor of modern, western dominoes.
-The name literally means "make nine" after the normal maximum hand, and the original game was modeled after both a Chinese creation myth, and military organization in China at that time (ranks one through nine).
+The name literally means "card nine", after the normal maximum hand.
+It is assumed that the original game was modeled after both a Chinese creation myth, and military organization in China at that time (ranks one through nine), but no document supports this theory.